zogzog/cubicweb/doc/book/en/devrepo/cubes/cc-newcube.rst

 by system utility tools such as APT) and to find used cubes when the database for the instance is created (import_erschema('MyCube') will not properly work otherwise).

+On a Unix system, the available cubes are usually stored in the directory :file:`/usr/share/cubicweb/cubes`.
+If you are using the cubicweb mercurial repository (:ref:`SourceInstallation`), the cubes are searched in the directory :file:`/path/to/cubicweb_toplevel/cubes`.
+In this configuration cubicweb itself ought to be located at :file:`/path/to/cubicweb_toplevel/cubicweb`.

 .. note::